larjfut/Receipt-Extractor/README.md

    This will start Vite on port 5173 (or the next available port) and open the app in your default browser.

+## Image quality requirements

+Uploaded images are evaluated for common problems before OCR:

+- **Receipt edges not detected** – ensure the full receipt is visible and clearly framed.
+- **Image is blurry** – retake the photo with better focus.
+- **Low OCR confidence** – improve lighting or use a higher resolution image.

+If any issues are found you will be prompted to retake the photo.

 ## Configuration

 ### Field mapping